aksomasi/JestTest/README.md

 # Setup

-To create the project, the following commands were used:
+To create the project, the following commands were used.

 ```bash
 ng new angular-jest